apache/nuttx/Documentation/platforms/arm/stm32f1/boards/nucleo-f103rb/index.rst

 ST Nucleo F103RB
 ================

-The Nucleo-F103RB is a member of the Nucleo-64 board family.
+The Nucleo F103RB is a member of the Nucleo-64 board family.

 Configurations
 ==============